Edasgh/multiplayer_tic_tac_toe/Readme.md

 1. **User Joins the Game**:

    - User enters their name and submits the form.
-   - Client emits a `find` event with the user's name.
+   - Client emits a `join_room` event with the user's name.
    - Server adds the user to the waiting list and matches them with another player if available.

 2. **Game Starts**:

-   - When two players are matched, the server emits a `find` event with game info (players, turns, etc.) to both clients.
+   - When two players are matched, the server emits a `join_room` event with game info (players, turns, etc.) to both clients.
    - Clients update their UI to show the game board and player info.

 3. **Playing the Game**: